 Q. Sounds like you have some serious opinions about JCS.

-A. Superstar is probably one of the most complete pieces of theater that is out there.
-Every character has his signature story, signature song.
+A. Superstar is probably one of the most complete pieces of theater that are out there.
+Every character has his signature story and signature song.
 But within that, each one of those characters still furthers the story.
-To me it’s the best, most complete in its simplicity, and stellar piece ALW and TR ever did, because they were so young and didn’t know any better.
-I don’t think it was until after Evita when it became more about the product as opposed to the material.
+To me, it’s the best, most complete in its simplicity, and stellar piece ALW and TR ever did, because they were so young and didn’t know any better.
+I don’t think it was until after Evita that it became more about the product as opposed to the material.

 Q. What do you think of the authors?

 A. TR is still, to me, the greatest lyricist that Broadway or theater has seen in 50 years.
 ALW has changed the way theater had been brought to the public.
 I would love to see him bring something to the stage that is as raw as Superstar, even if it were to be a colossal financial failure.
 I think, and would hope, that someone’s best work should be more about the art, more about the story, more about drama, and less about dollars and cents.
 I would love to see new works by any great composer of recent memory that would maybe be less about appeasing audiences from Ohio (no offense to Ohio) and more about pushing the envelope.
 Now that’s easy for me to say… but even still.